 Topeka KS 66612

-Residents interested in obtaining records related to Supreme Court and/or Court of Appeals cases or judicial branch operations can contact their respective email addresses:
+Residents interested in obtaining records related to Supreme Court and/or Court of Appeals cases can contact at:

 Additionally, people can locate the appropriate district court for their needs through this list of district courts and contact them.